MLSTRM/xiii-save-manager/README.md

 ### npm

-If you already have Node.js installed, you can use it to install.
+If you already have Node.js installed, you can use npm to install.

 ```
 npm install -g xiii-save-manager